Today I am going to explain the main parts of an IC Engine.

 A cylinder of an IC engine has to withstand very high pressure and temperature because the combustion of fuel is carried out within the cylinder.

 Therefore, the cylinder must be cooled.
-It may be air-cooled in the case of low capacity engines like two-wheelers or water-cooled in case of high capacity engines like cars, trucks etc.
+It may be air-cooled in the case of low-capacity engines like two-wheelers or water-cooled in case of high-capacity engines like cars, trucks, etc.

 To avoid the wearing of the cylinder block, a sleeve will be fitted tightly in the cylinder.
-Materials used for the cylinder are high grade cast iron or alloy steel.
-It may also use aluminium alloys where weight is considered in the case of aeroplanes and automobiles.
+Materials used for the cylinder are high-grade cast iron or alloy steel.

 Cylinder Head-

-The function of the cylinder head is to seal the top end of the cylinder.
-It provides space for valve mechanism, spark plug, fuel injector etc. It is made of cast iron or aluminium.
+Another parts of an IC engine, the function of the cylinder head is to seal the top end of the cylinder.
+It provides space for the valve mechanism, spark plug, fuel injector, etc.

 Piston and Piston Rings-

-The function of the piston is to transmit the gas force to connecting rod, hence, to the crank.
+The function of the piston is to transmit the gas force to the connecting rod, hence, to the crank.

 It slides in the cylinder.
 Usually, the piston is made of cast steel and aluminium alloy because it requires strength.

-Pistons are hollow inside due to one face of the cylinder being worked and to reduce the weight of the piston.
+Pistons are hollow inside due to one face of the cylinder being worked to reduce the weight of the piston.

 Lower piston rings are oiling rings.
-These rings have an oil groove with several holes so as to discharge the excess lubricating oil from cylinder walls to drainage holes in the piston from where oil is sent back to the oil sump.
+These rings have an oil groove with several holes to discharge the excess lubricating oil from cylinder walls to drainage holes in the piston from where oil is sent back to the oil sump.

 Gudgeon Pin or Piston Pin-